RationAI/xopat/modules/annotations/convert/README.md

-    hasControls     auto, disables fabricjs buildin controls, internally enabled if the system decides to lockMovementX   auto, disables the annotation movement in X lockMovementY   auto, disables the annotation movement in Y
+    hasControls     auto, disables fabricjs buildin controls, internally enabled if the system decides to lockMovementX   auto, disables the annotation movement in X lockMovementY   auto, disables the annotation movement in Y sessionId       auto, technical id of the session

     color           preset, defines the annotation color
-    zoomAtCreation  creation time zoom level - the value comes from fabric.canvas type            fabricjs object type - drives which object will be internally created (rect -> fabricjs.Rect) factoryId       pathopus annotation type - drives which pathopus annotation factory implementation will be taking care of the annotation object; these define what object can or cannot do and how (convert to explicit/polygonize, modify with free form tool...), example: polygon -> PolygonFactory meta            custom metadata
+    zoomAtCreation  creation time zoom level - the value comes from fabric.canvas type            fabricjs object type - drives which object will be internally created (rect -> fabricjs.Rect) factoryId       pathopus annotation type - drives which pathopus annotation factory implementation will be taking care of the annotation object; these define what object can or cannot do and how (convert to explicit/polygonize, modify with free form tool...), 'Unknown Annotation' means this property has no registered factory active for the given factoryId
+                        example: polygon -> PolygonFactory
+    meta            custom metadata
     presetID        a numerical preset id binding
     layerId         a numerical layer id binding, experimental